dandrei/sodium-reaction/README.md

 ## Code sample #1
 The first example consists of a `+` and a `-` button which increment and decrement a value, respectively.

+I stripped the includes so as not to take too much space.

 ### Consumer
 ```
 export default (props) => (